ikersojo/06_webserv/README.md

 The POST method requests that the target resource process the representation enclosed in the request according to the semantics of the target resource.
 For example, it is used for posting a message to an Internet forum, subscribing to a mailing list, or completing an online shopping transaction.[54]
 - **PUT**: like POST, but the client specifies the target location on the server.
 - **DELETE**: requests that the target resource deletes its state.
 - **CONNECT**: requests to establish a TCP/IP tunnel to the target server.
-It is often used to secure connections through one or more HTTP proxies with TLS.
+It is often used to secure Communications through one or more HTTP proxies with TLS.
 - **OPTIONS**: requests the target for the HTTP methods that it supports.
 - **TRACE**: requests a response body the changes or additions made by intermediaries.
 - **PATCH**: requests a resource to be partially modifed.
 This can save bandwidth.